Reading Theatre demo

 This is an Electric Saturday demonstration.
 Students read aloud parts of a book to the parents.
 They do this in small groups in front of all you parents as the audience.
 The reading material is given to them in school.

 This is a showcase of the amazing reading proficiency that the students are developing.
-Simply come and enjoy their performance - you don’t need to worry about preparing these students at home, for this event!
+Simply come and enjoy their performance — you don't need to worry about preparing these students at home for this event!

-Why are we having a READING THEATRE activity like this?
+Why are we having a Reading Theatre activity like this?

 • A way to involve students even more in reading aloud and motivate them.
 All children have to participate actively.
 No one can be passive with a story in their hand and a turn to read aloud.